comworkio/social-bridge/README.md

 It also uses redis for storing tweets already processed during 48h (you can configure the TTL in the environment variables).

+This worker also provide a Restful API for monitoring purpose.

 ## Environment's variables

 The variables available are listed in the [.env.dist](./.env.dist) file.